-Finishing Up The TO Do list When Homeschooling
+Finishing Up The To Do list When Homeschooling

 By the time I finally reminded the boys that I had a stack of schoolwork sitting on the table and we needed to do SOMETHING with our day it was pretty late.